leahkemp/guinea_pore_c/README.md

 ## Access

-- The github repository for this project is private, please contact Leah Kemp if you require access :) (leah.kemp@esr.cri.nz, leahmhkemp@gmail.com, https://github.com/leahkemp)
+- The github repository for this project is public
-- If for some reason Leah Kemp is not available to provide access to this private github repository, contact Richard White who is listed as a successor for Leah Kemp's github account (richardwhitenz@gmail.com, https://github.com/rjwnz)
 - For other general queries about this project beyond the bioinformatics, contact the current (2022) representatives of the ESR genomics group, Donia Macartney-Coxson (Donia.Macartney-Coxson@esr.cri.nz) and/or Joep de Ligt (joep.deligt@esr.cri.nz)

 ## Github repository